Does Your Insurance Cover Rehab? Find Out in 5 Minutes

 We Verify

-We contact your insurer to confirm your benefits and coverage levels — takes under 5 minutes
+We contact your insurer to confirm benefits and coverage — under 5 minutes.

-We match you with in-network treatment centers that accept your plan
+We connect you with in-network treatment centers that accept your plan.

 Mental Health Parity Act

-The Mental Health Parity and Addiction Equity Act (MHPAEA) requires insurers to provide equal coverage for mental health and substance use disorders as they do for medical and surgical conditions.
-This means your insurer cannot impose stricter limits on rehab than on other medical care.
+The Mental Health Parity and Addiction Equity Act (MHPAEA, 2008) requires insurers to provide equal coverage for mental health and substance use disorders as they do for medical and surgical conditions.
+Your insurer cannot impose stricter limits on rehab than on other medical care.

 ACA Essential Health Benefits

-Under the Affordable Care Act, all Marketplace plans and most employer plans must include substance use disorder services as one of 10 essential health benefits.
-This guarantees baseline coverage for detox, inpatient, outpatient, and medication-assisted treatment.
+Under the Affordable Care Act (2010), all Marketplace plans and most employer plans must include substance use disorder services as one of 10 Essential Health Benefits.
+Guarantees baseline coverage for detox, inpatient, outpatient, and medication-assisted treatment.

 Does insurance cover addiction treatment?